As the climate crisis intensifies, the world continues to grapple with its unfolding consequences across every facet of life, including water.

-That is why seven global corporate leaders have formed the Water Resilience Coalition to advance a shared mission: collaborating to ensure freshwater basins are able to consistently supply what’s needed for communities, businesses and the natural environment on which we all depend.
+With that ambition in mind, seven global corporate leaders founded the Water Resilience Coalition in 2020 to advance a shared mission: to collaborate to ensure freshwater basins are able to consistently supply the needs of communities, businesses and the natural environment on which we all depend.

-The Water Resilience Coalition is an industry-driven, CEO-led initiative of the United Nations Global Compact’s CEO Water Mandate that aims to preserve the world’s freshwater resources through collective action in water-stressed basins and ambitious, quantifiable commitments.
+The Water Resilience Coalition is an industry-driven, CEO-led initiative of the United Nations Global Compact CEO Water Mandate that aims to preserve the world’s freshwater resources through collective action in water-stressed basins, alongside ambitious, quantifiable commitments.

-- Net Positive Water Impact: Deliver measurable net positive impact in water-stressed basins where we operate, focusing on the availability, quality and accessibility of freshwater resources.
-Net positive water impact is defined as contributing more to basin health than what is taken from it.
+- Net-Positive Water Impact: Deliver measurable net-positive impact in water-stressed basins where we operate, focusing on the availability, quality, and accessibility of freshwater resources.
+Net-positive water impact is achieved when a water user’s contributions exceed its impacts on water stress in the same region.